celiajosso/planning-poker/README.md

 - The date (DD/MM/YYYY HH:mm:ss) the story has been saved
 - The charts icon for more detailed statistics

-  Here is how it looks when you click on the charts icon:
+Here is how it looks like when you click on the charts icon:

   ![Sans titre1](https://github.com/user-attachments/assets/cb4d564b-a3eb-41b6-8c12-27fb7e964be3)